Society for the Maintenance of the Faith

 The Society for the Maintenance of the Faith is an Anglo-Catholic organization in the Church of England founded in 1873.
 As of 2022, it holds 94 advowsons or rights of patronage for church appointments.
 The group in 1995 supported the idea of life-long appointments as a means of promoting diversity among the clergy.
+In 2025, it has 13 trustees and the registered charitable objects "to promote and maintain Catholic teaching and practice."